 Does this Celtic Art form fascinate you?
 Here are several books and patterns in a variety of techniques:

-Okay, so Celtic Art isn’t done just by the Irish.
-What can I include today that is attributed to Ireland and is pretty well known?
+So, Celtic Art isn’t done just by the Irish.
+What is attributed specifically to Ireland and is pretty well known?
 How about the Claddagh ring?
 Again, the legend varies a bit but the general history is that the ring was designed in the middle 1600’s in an Irish fishing village named Claddagh.
 There was this romantic fisherman who had it made for his wife as a token of his love.
 The hands symbolize friendship, the heart for love, and the crown for fidelity.
 The ring is to be a family heirloom passed down from mother to daughter.
 There is a certain way to wear the ring to show your marital status.

 If one is dating, the ring is worn on the right hand with the heart facing outwards.

 Once engaged, the ring is still worn on the right hand, but turned so the heart faces inwards.